KlutzyBubbles/kards-discord-bot/README.md

 2. Add open to tag multiple cards using `[]`
 3. Add stats command using kards-public-stats

+## Known Issues

+- You cannot search for a card by using `[[` at the start of your message.
+This does NOT apply if you have changed the prefix from the default `[`.

 ## Self hosting

 Simply clone the repo, set the following environment variables